1Computer1/1computer1.github.io/_posts/2020-07-23-installing-haskell-in-current-year.md

 As we all know, Windows is a pain for development.
 In fact, at the time of this writing, I've had to guide a friend through several methods to install GHC and each one of them came up with an error of some kind.
 So, you probably should use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) if you haven't been using that already.
 Then, just skip right down to the Linux section and maybe configure your favorite editor like [VSCode to work in WSL](https://code.visualstudio.com/docs/remote/wsl).

-If you're set on sticking to Windows though, here are two ways to get started with Haskell.
+If you're set on sticking to Windows though, here are some ways to get started with Haskell.

 ## Chocolatey

 The recommended method to install GHC and cabal on Windows at the moment is through [Chocolatey](https://chocolatey.org/).
 You can simply follow the [instructions on the Haskell website](https://www.haskell.org/platform/windows.html).

+## ghcups

+[ghcups](https://github.com/kakkun61/ghcups) manages GHC and cabal installations and lets you switch between different versions.
+It is similar to [ghcup](https://gitlab.haskell.org/haskell/ghcup-hs) (see below).

 ## Stack

 [Stack](https://docs.haskellstack.org/en/stable/README/) is tool for developing Haskell projects, meant to be an alternative to cabal.
-It is extremely simple to start up, simply click on that link and get the installer.
-Stack is quite useful on Windows since it manages multiple versions of GHC automatically as a standalone application.
+It is very simple to start up, simply click on that link and get the installer.

 # On Linux/macOS